lloydlobo/amazone/README.md

 - insert sample products to mongodb
 - load products from db in home and product screen.
 - check product count in stock and in cart.

+### Load products from MongoDB
+- load products in home page from mongodb
+- load products in product page from mongodb
+- use product api to check count in stock in add to cart

 ---

 ## About Next.js